ltrr-arizona-edu/burnr/README.md

 devtools::install_github("ltrr-arizona-edu/burnr")
 ```

-Be sure to use the `develop` branch, if you want the bleeding edge or if you're a developer.

 Want to contribute?
 Great!
 We're following [Hadley's packaging workflow](http://r-pkgs.had.co.nz/) and [code style](http://adv-r.had.co.nz/Style.html).
 Fork away.

 Please file bugs in the [bug tracker](https://github.com/ltrr-arizona-edu/burnr/issues).